tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 MY CONCLUSIONS

 I prefer the IM method for ease of administration and permitting me to focus on surgery.
 I do give isoflurane gas by mask for a few seconds to top up if necessary.
 This is very effective.
 I have seen an animal shelter practitioner topping up with IM injectable anaesthetics when required and he is comfortable with this practice.
+He has no gas anaesthetic machine which is costly to buy and to maintain.

 The IV or IM top-up method is excellent if there is no isoflurane facilities.
 The cat is shaved 5 minutes after IM and I operate 10 minutes after injection.
 Many years ago, I used xylazine IM and then isoflurane gas mask for cat spay.
 Now, I don't use it as I find the IM method extremely effective in healthy cats if surgery is performed within 10 minutes after injection.
 Also the duration of surgery should be less than 10 minutes (if possible, in a spay).